cfengine/masterfiles/MPF.md

 - The negative look ahead regular expression is useful because it automatically turns off on hosts after they reach the target version.

-#### Configure path that software is served for autonomous agent upgrades
+#### Configure path that software is served from for autonomous agent upgrades

 {% comment %}ENT-4953{% endcomment %}
 `def.master_software_updates` defines the path that cfengine policy servers